-In 2001 Qualidigm worked on a team with CMS leadership to create and design the Medicare Patient Safety Monitoring System (MPSMS), under the leadership of AHRQ and has been maintaining it for over ten years.
+In 2001 Qualidigm worked on a team with CMS leadership to create the Medicare Patient Safety Monitoring System (MPSMS).
+Under the leadership of AHRQ we have been maintaining it for over seventeen years.
 MPSMS identifies the national rates of specific medical adverse events occurring within the hospitalized adult population, focusing on patient harm rather than medical error.
 The data is used to produce the National Hospital Acquired Conditions rate used to evaluate the Department of Health and Human Services’ Partnership for Patients initiative.
 In 2018 Qualidigm received a contract from AHRQ to transition MPSMS to the Quality and Safety Review System (QSRS) allowing electronic capture of data where available.

 MPSMS is now the largest and most robust national patient safety-focused data source of medical record-abstracted, clinical data available today.
-Data is available to researchers for discharges from 2002-2007 and 2009-2015.
+Data is available to researchers for discharges from 2002-2007 and 2009-2017.
 MPSMS data can be used for the identification, aggregation and trending of condition-specific and measure-specific harm experienced by adult hospitalized patients.
 Since 2004 it has sourced both the National Healthcare Quality and Disparities Reports, and the Partnership for Patients initiative.
 QSRS is poised to become the future of patient safety-focused data and will ultimately allow hospitals to capture real time data and provide opportunities for benchmarking and best practice sharing.